 - F-Droid: Reasonable easy secure release build process, builds can be easily verified with different machines.
 This increases confidence in the apps.
 Even for closed source apps, this allows developers to verify that the copy on Google Play is the same than you intended it to be.

-- NixOS: Ability to have decentralized continous build system, build infrastructure can be distributed.
+- NixOS: Ability to have decentralized continuous build system, build infrastructure can be distributed.
 Tests are a big topic, because they’re not always reproducible; re-running tests can possibly be avoided if the binaries are exactly those that have previously been tested.
-Reproducibility enables purely functional package management, which avoids implicit dependecies (e.g. on the environment).
+Reproducibility enables purely functional package management, which avoids implicit dependencies (e.g. on the environment).

 - Debian: Reproducible builds enable small delta updates, particularly if there is no delta.
 If toolchain changes don’t change the binary re-testing can be avoided and changes can be reviewed.